leej3/fmrif-scheduler-morse-version/README.md

 ## Install/Run the application

-With postgres and ldap running independently you can configure and deploy the application yourself.
+With Postgres running independently you can configure and deploy the application yourself.
 The python dependencies are specified in pyproject.toml.
 They can be installed using most python package managers. uv has many advantages over pip and is recommended.
 From project root the following installs uv, and